 The Southern Joe is a very simple shot that uses two of the South's most famous liquors.
-It is one of the best-tasting shooters you'll find since it's essentially a fruity shot of Jack Daniel's.
+It is one of the best-tasting shooters you'll find since it's essentially a fruity shot of Tennessee whiskey.

 This recipe is beyond simple because all you have to do is pour and drink.
 There's no mixing, fussing with ice, or digging around the bar for special tools or mixers.
-You'll simply need a bottle of Southern Comfort, one of Jack Daniel's, and a shot glass!
+You'll simply need a bottle of Southern Comfort, one of whiskey, and a shot glass!

 - 1/2 ounce Southern Comfort

 - 1/2 ounce Tennessee whiskey or bourbon